Occam's razor: William of Ockham

 William of Ockham (circa 1287–1347) was an English Franciscan friar and theologian, an influential medieval philosopher and a nominalist.
 His popular fame as a great logician rests chiefly on the maxim attributed to him and known as Occam's razor.
 The term razor refers to distinguishing between two hypotheses either by "shaving away" unnecessary assumptions or cutting apart two similar conclusions.

 While it has been claimed that Occam's razor is not found in any of William's writings, one can cite statements such as Numquam ponenda est pluralitas sine necessitate ("Plurality must never be posited without necessity"), which occurs in his theological work on the Sentences of Peter Lombard (Quaestiones et decisiones in quattuor libros Sententiarum Petri Lombardi; ed.
 Lugd., 1495, i, dist.
 27, qu.
 2, K).

 Nevertheless, the precise words sometimes attributed to William of Ockham, Entia non sunt multiplicanda praeter necessitatem (Entities must not be multiplied beyond necessity), are absent in his extant works; this particular phrasing comes from John Punch, who described the principle as a "common axiom" (axioma vulgare) of the Scholastics.
 William of Ockham himself seems to restrict the operation of this principle in matters pertaining to miracles and God's power, considering a plurality of miracles possible in the Eucharist simply because it pleases God.

 This principle is sometimes phrased as Pluralitas non est ponenda sine necessitate ("Plurality should not be posited without necessity").
 In his Summa Totius Logicae, i.
 12, William of Ockham cites the principle of economy, Frustra fit per plura quod potest fieri per pauciora ("It is futile to do with more things that which can be done with fewer"; Thorburn, 1918, pp. 352–53; Kneale and Kneale, 1962, p.
 243.)

 Later formulations

 To quote Isaac Newton, "We are to admit no more causes of natural things than such as are both true and sufficient to explain their appearances.
 Therefore, to the same natural effects we must, as far as possible, assign the same causes."

-In the sentence hypotheses non fingo, Newton affirms the success of this approach.
+In the sentence hypotheses non fingo ("I contrive no hypotheses"), Newton affirms the success of this approach.

 Bertrand Russell offers a particular version of Occam's razor: "Whenever possible, substitute constructions out of known entities for inferences to unknown entities."